-For consumers seeking relief from a timeshare that has become burdensome, legal representation may be the best option for an effective, lasting solution.
-Led by Attorney Michael D. Finn with 50 years of experience, the Finn Law Group is a consumer protection firm specializing in timeshare law.
+Led by Attorneys Michael D. Finn and J. Andrew Meyer with over 75 years of combined legal experience, the Finn Law Group is a consumer protection firm specializing in timeshare law.
 Our lawyers understand vacation ownership as well as the many pitfalls of the secondary market of timeshare resales.
 If you feel you have been victimized by a timeshare company, contact our offices for a free consultation.
 Know your rights as a consumer and don’t hesitate to drop us a line with any questions or concerns.
+Follow us on Twitter.